vlobaco/causal_inference/README.md

-This repository intends to support my study of *Causal Inference, the mixtape*, by Scott Cunningham.
+This repository intends to support my study of "*Causal Inference, the mixtape*", by Scott Cunningham.